krang404/ycm/README.md

 ## Error Handling

-The module includes error handling to manage exceptions that may occur during API interactions.
+The modules include error handling to manage exceptions that may occur during API interactions.
 If an error is encountered, the module will fail gracefully, providing an appropriate error message.

 ## Contributing